UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 ## 68259-12-1 -0.01404007  0.03803686  0.043460416  0.18095023
 ```

-And the resulting loading factors of each property's contribution towards each principal component
+And the resulting loading factors of each property's contribution towards each principal component.

 ```r
 head(my.pca$loadings)